ilias404/HTB-Sherlocks/Campfire-2/README.md

 # Task 2: Please confirm the User Account that was targeted by the attacker.

-We can find it from the previous task.
+The targeted account was identified from the Event ID 4768 analyzed in the previous task.

 Ans: `arthur.kyle`